-Prevailing Wage Rates and Craft Trade Unions and Jurisdiction
+4. Prevailing Wage Rates and Craft Trade Unions and Jurisdiction

-Link to Prevailing Wage Rates on Construction-Related Public Works Projects.

-List of Unions and PW County Jurisdiction
+- Prevailing Wage Rates on Construction-Related Public Works Projects. - List of Unions and PW County Jurisdiction

-Certified Payrolls for Prevailing Wage Compliance N.J.S.A.
+5. Certified Payrolls for Prevailing Wage Compliance N.J.S.A.
 34:11-56.29

-- The contractor and all subcontractors must provide the contracting unit with certified payroll records for each employee performing work on a prevailing wage project. - Contractors and subcontractors must use the Department of Labor's Form MW-562 for certifying payroll records; owner/operators must also be included in the certification. - Certified payroll records shall be provided for each pay period within ten (10) days of the payment of wages.
+- 1. The contractor and all subcontractors must provide the contracting unit with certified payroll records for each employee performing work on a prevailing wage project. - 2.
+Contractors and subcontractors must use the DOLWD Form MW-562 for certifying payroll records; owner/operators must also be included in the certification. - 3.
+Certified payroll records shall be provided for each pay period within ten (10) days of the payment of wages.
 In turn, the contracting unit must collect, file, and store all certified payroll records on the project and make them available for inspection during normal business hours.
-Union representatives will often want to inspect these forms to ensure that workers on the job are properly classified and the required wages are being paid.
+Union representatives and other interested parties want to inspect these forms to ensure that workers on the job are properly classified and the required wages are being paid. - 4.
+In 2023 the state launched NJ Wage Hub for online certified payrolls.
+Contracting units are encouraged to register and start using the dashboard prior to its use becoming mandatory in August 2024.
+This explanatory video provides an overview of the website.
+Agency access should be by the official designated to accept certifications.

-Public Works Contractor Registration N.J.S.A.
+6. Public Works Contractor Registration N.J.S.A.
 34:11-56.48

-All contractors and subcontractors who bid on or engage in construction related public work must register with the New Jersey Department of Labor and Workforce Development.

-The Public Works Contractor Registration Act establishes a unified procedure for the registration of contractors and subcontractors engaged in public works building projects.
-The act requires an annual registration fee of \$300, and after successful completion of two consecutive years of registration, a contractor may elect to register for a two-year period and pay a registration of \$500.

-To obtain a Public Works Contractor Registration, if the contractor directly employs craftworkers, the contractor must complete a certification form that documents compliance and provide supporting documents that the contractor participates in a registered apprenticeship program as defined in N.J.S.A.
+- All contractors and subcontractors who bid on or engage in construction related public work must register with the DOLWD. - The Public Works Contractor Registration Act establishes a unified procedure for the registration of contractors and subcontractors engaged in public works building projects.
+The act requires an annual registration fee of \$500, and after successful completion of two consecutive years of registration, a contractor may elect to register for a two-year period and pay a registration of \$750. - To obtain a Public Works Contractor Registration, if the contractor directly employs craftworkers, the contractor must complete a certification form that documents compliance and provide supporting documents that the contractor participates in a registered apprenticeship program as defined in N.J.S.A.
 34:11-56.50 for each craft they employ.
 (N.J.S.A.
-34:11-56.52)

-Website to search for Registered Public Works Contractors
+34:11-56.52).
+This law was amended in 2023 (P.L.
+2023, c.138) to give the commissioner added authority to ensure that the apprenticeship certification made by the contractor meets all of the requirements of law - Website to search for Registered Public Works Contractors

-Contractor Debarment for Prevailing Wage Violations N.I.A.C.
-12:60-7 et seq.
+7. Contractor Debarment for Prevailing Wage Violations N.J.A.C.
+12:60-7 et seg.